Aref-Shahbakhsh/DRCNN-CR/README.md

 ```
 python Validation_results.py
 ```
-# for Test phase you should first load Test Data then Fine-tune the model and get the test result.
+# for the test phase, you should first load test data, then fine-tune the model and obtain the test result.
 ```
 python TestData.py
 ```